Number of Days

 Summary of course content

 This training course offers a hands-on overview of the HL7 FHIR standard.
+Around 50% of the course is spent on hands-on exercises.

 The dates for the in-company training courses are flexible and can be agreed depending on the availability of your team.
 The open training courses (whether online or face-to-face) have fixed dates.